nmonath/Coref-tf/README.md

 ## Training

 ### Load Pretrained Models
-Follow the pipeline described in the paper, you need to (1) load a pretrained SpanBERT model; (2) finetune the SpanBERT model on the combination of Squad and Quoref datasets; (3) pretrain the mention proposal model on the coref dataset; and (4) jointly train the mention proposal model and the mention linking model.
-We provide the options of both pretraining these models yourself and loading the pretrained models for (2) and (3).
+Follow the pipeline described in the paper, you need to: <br> (1) load a pretrained SpanBERT model; <br>
+(2) finetune the SpanBERT model on the combination of Squad and Quoref datasets; <br> (3) pretrain the mention proposal model on the coref dataset; <br>
+(4) jointly train the mention proposal model and the mention linking model. <br> We provide the options of both pretraining these models yourself and loading the pretrained models for (2) and (3). <br>

 1. Download Data Augmentation Models on Squad and Quoref<br>
 Run `./scripts/download_qauad2_finetune_model.sh <model-scale> <path-to-save-model>` to download finetuned SpanBERT on SQuAD2.0. <br>
 The `<model-scale>` should take the value of `[base, large]`. <br>
 The `<path-to-save-model>` is the path to save finetuned spanbert on SQuAD2.0 datasets. <br>